HamidM9/WebDev/README.md

 # WebDev
-This repository is of handmade projects for representing my attitude in web developing.
+This repository is consist of handmade projects for representing my attitude in web developing.